bofflord/disaster_response/README.md

 * Script for model training
 * Web app that displays training data information and uses to previously trained model to predict on data.

-# 3. FILE DESCRIPTIONS
-* "process_data.py": python script for data processing
-* "train_classifier.py": python script for model training
-* "run.py": python script that starts web app
-* "master.html": html landing page of web app.
-Displays the following statistics:
-  * tbd
-  * tbd
-  * tbd
-* "go.hmtl": html page that displays classification results of model.
-TBD

-# 4. OVERVIEW ON REQUIRED FILE STRUCTURE
+# 3. OVERVIEW ON REQUIRED FILE STRUCTURE
 The above mentioned commands requrire the following file structure:
 - app
 | - template